geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 And also the RTX 6000 box seems to be selling pretty good.

 ##### **Geohot** [[00:01:10](https://www.youtube.com/watch?v=sc6cckdAXy8&t=70)]
 Yeah, the RTX 6000 box is selling.
-I mean, when you look at the revenue from last year, it went heavily in August when we launched the Tinybox and finally got a check.
+I mean, when you look at the revenue from last year, it went heavily in August when we launched the TinyBox and finally got a check.
 We had a pretty bad first quarter of the year this year.
 But I'll post the

 ##### **Geohot** [[00:01:30](https://www.youtube.com/watch?v=sc6cckdAXy8&t=90)]
-reads here as well. عن.
+reads here as well.
 700 000

 ##### **Flata** [[00:01:37](https://www.youtube.com/watch?v=sc6cckdAXy8&t=97)]
 1.08 million

 ##### **Geohot** [[00:01:43](https://www.youtube.com/watch?v=sc6cckdAXy8&t=103)]
 A very little salts deep selection.
-Like so many bots from over time, we've added or taken them on to our Amazon When I go to my Google search box, I see see who these сам matchers are with.
+Like so many bots from over time, we've added or taken them on to our Amazon When I go to my Google search box, I see see who these matchers are with.

 ##### **Flata** [[00:01:52](https://www.youtube.com/watch?v=sc6cckdAXy8&t=112)]
 See what I missed.